 Set yourself a suitable and realistic goal.
 My own goal is 25 minutes five times a week.

-Make sure you get all the suns during the whole 13-week program.
+Make sure you get all the suns and complete all the lessons during the whole 13-week program.

 Week 2: Talk to yourself

 Don’t have anyone to speak a foreign language with?
 No problem, you can also get speaking practice by talking to yourself.
 Repeat simple phrases and expressions, such as:

 ”This wine is good.”

 On the second week of January, make it a habit to say at least one phrase per day aloud in the language you’re studying.
 Stick a note on your fridge door as a reminder.